biolink/biolink-model/docs/TranslatorMinimal.md

  * [chemically interacts with](chemically_interacts_with.md)
  * [chemically similar to](chemically_similar_to.md) - holds between one small molecule entity and another that it approximates for purposes of scientific study, in virtue of its exhibiting similar features of the studied entity.
  * [close match](close_match.md) - a list of terms from different schemas or terminology systems that have a semantically similar but not strictly equivalent, broader, or narrower meaning.
 Such terms often describe the same general concept from different ontological perspectives (e.g. drug as a type of chemical entity versus drug as a type of role borne by a chemical entity).
- * [co-occurs in literature with](co_occurs_in_literature_with.md) - holds between two entities where their co-occurrence is correlated by counts of publications in which both occur, using some threshold of occurrence as defined by the edge provider.
  * [coexists with](coexists_with.md) - holds between two entities that are co-located in the same aggregate object, process, or spatio-temporal region
  * [colocalizes with](colocalizes_with.md) - holds between two entities that are observed to be located in the same place.
  * [composed_primarily_of](composed_primarily_of.md) - x composed_primarily_of_y if:more than half of the mass of x is made from parts of y.